Learn more about kombucha and share the love by joining "Kombucha Community by The Good Guys" group on Facebook.

-I MADE A BATCH OF KOMBUCHA BUT NOW NOTICED THAT I FORGOT TO ADD SUGAR?
+I MADE A BATCH OF KOMBUCHA BUT NOW REALISED THAT I FORGOT TO ADD SUGAR?

 It's all good.
 Take out the scoby, add sugar and stir until it has dissolved.
 Put back the scoby, cover with a cloth and let it ferment.

-I FORGOT TO DRAW STARTER LIQUID FROM PREVIOUS BATCH - WHAT NOW?
+I FORGOT TO DRAW STARTER LIQUID FROM THE PREVIOUS BATCH - WHAT NOW?

 Prepare approx. 7 deciliters of tea and add sugar (60 - 90 grams / liter depending how sweet you like).
 Add scoby when tea + sugar liquid has cooled down to room temperature.
 Let ferment as usually and when kombucha is ready use that to start a bigger batch.

-SCOBY SANK TO THE BOTTOM / WENT SIDEWAYS / FLOATS ON THE SURFACE - WHAT NOW?
+THE SCOBY SANK TO THE BOTTOM / WENT SIDEWAYS / FLOATS ON THE SURFACE - IS THAT AN ISSUE?

 Don't panic.
 When starting a new batch the scoby may sink to the bottom or take any other place in the vessel depending on how it is feeling on that day.
 That's all good.
 Check on your scoby every two days or so.
 Either the scoby rises to the top or a new scoby forms on the surface after a few days.